birdwell/trading-cards/DEPLOYMENT.md

 ## Railway Deployment (Recommended)

-Railway is perfect for this full-stack application.
-We'll deploy the backend and frontend as separate services.
+Railway is perfect for this full-stack application and CAN deploy both frontend and backend together in a single service.

 ### Prerequisites
 1. GitHub account with your code pushed to a repository
 2. Railway account (sign up at [railway.app](https://railway.app))

-### Step 1: Deploy Backend (tRPC Server)
+### Step 1: Deploy Full-Stack Application
 1. Go to [railway.app](https://railway.app) and sign in
 2. Click "New Project" → "Deploy from GitHub repo"
 3. Select your trading-cards repository
-4. Railway will automatically detect it's a Node.js project
+4. Railway will automatically detect it's a Node.js project and build both client and server
 5. Set these environment variables in Railway:
    ```
    NODE_ENV=production